Skip to main content

 Lou standing in front of the Royal Albert Hall.

-I’ve spent more than half of my life working at The Glasshouse, meeting my husband here and making lifelong friends.
+I’ve spent more than half of my life working at The Glasshouse, where I met my husband and made lifelong friends.
 Being part of a place that champions inclusion, creativity and community makes coming to work something I genuinely look forward to.

 My top memories include planning the CoMusica 10th Birthday celebration – seeing hundreds of young people on Sage One’s stage with confetti cannons popping off, getting to go up on the roof of the building and taking Voices of the River’s Edge choir to perform at Royal Albert Hall.